matthewbal/messenger-analysis/README.md

 8. Output will be in the output-data folder

 ## Current Features:
+- Creates an animated graph of number of messages sent to top friends over time
+- Configurable framerate, color friends in groups, length of video, dimensions & max number of friends to show
 - Visualise which friends send you longer messages than you send them

 ## Coming soon:
 - More graphs
 - Detailed guide on how to run this repo
+- Guide to each visualisation with example images / videos